Darby Allin: Persona

+Professional wrestling style

+Allin has cited Mick Foley as one of the inspirations for his style.

+At the same time, Allin has been explicit about the perception that his style shortens careers and invites injury, responding to long-running commentary about his longevity by saying;

+People said I wouldn’t be able to walk when I’m 30, and I’m like 30 right now.
+Everybody keeps upping the age.
+OK, he made it to 30, so "he’s not going to be able to walk when he’s 35".
+Then, when he's 35, "Oh, he’s not gonna be able to walk til he’s 40".
+So, they’re just gonna keep pushing it til the day I die.

+Allin has stated that he maintains a structured recovery routine to sustain his performance, relying on methods such as meditation, saunas, ice baths and dry-needling to manage the physical toll of his matches while continuing to work a style centered on high-impact stunts and risk-heavy offense.

 One of Allin's signature wrestling moves is the "Coffin Drop", a high-risk manoeuvre in which he falls backwards from the top rope or another elevated surface onto his opponent, without looking, in a motion resembling a trust fall.
 After Sting became his on-screen mentor in AEW, Allin adopted the Scorpion Deathdrop and Scorpion Deathlock as other signature moves.

 Other media

 Ratsch made various pre-wrestling appearances in media tied to his skateboarding and early performance work.
 He was featured in several clips aired on the MTV show Ridiculousness, though one video was reportedly rejected by the network for being too extreme to broadcast.

 In 2014, Ratsch appeared in an episode of the reality series Sex Sent Me to the ER, which features people recounting their embarrassing sex stories; Ratsch told the story of how he once had sex with a woman in the woods before accidentally rolling onto a bee's nest.
 In 2020, after becoming successful as a wrestler, he stated that the story was fictional and that he had accepted the role for financial reasons.

 In 2021, Ratsch appeared as himself in Rhodes to the Top, a reality television series focused on then-AEW executives Cody and Brandi Rhodes.

 As Darby Allin, Ratsch made his video game debut in AEW Fight Forever (2023).